GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/visual-order-follows-dom/index.md

 ---
 layout: post
-title: Manually check the visual layout of the page matches the DOM
+title: Visual order on the page follows DOM order
 description: |
   Learn about visual-order-follows-dom audit.
 date: 2019-05-02
+updated: 2019-09-19
 web_lighthouse:
   - visual-order-follows-dom
 ---

 Implementing a logical tab order is an important part of providing your users with a smooth keyboard navigation experience.
-Screen readers navigate the page in DOM order.
+Screen readers and other assistive technologies navigate the page in DOM order.
 The flow of information should make sense.

 ## How to manually test